-This dietary supplement stops sugar cravings in their tracks by suppressing insulin and stabilising blood sugar levels.
+This dietary supplement stops sugar cravings in their tracks by stabilising blood sugar levels.
 Glutamine is an amino acid.
 Amino acids are building blocks of protein and can also help with fixing the ‘kitchen sink’ (our digestive system) too.

 Stu: I use a vegetable based L-Glutamine (half a teaspoon in water) on a empty stomach.
 I do this every day as it helps muscle recovery, fix a leaky gut and stops cravings for sweet/starches.

 Try taking a tablespoon of extra virgin coconut oil and have a potter around, I guarantee you won’t need anything else.
 If the taste isn’t your thing you can mix it up with a little raw cacao for a tasty chocolate treat.

 Learn more here about the health benefits of coconut oil.

 Is know in India as gurmar meaning ‘destroyer of sugar’ as it suppresses the ability to detect sweet tastes.
 Natural clinicians in India for centuries have used gymnema to balance blood sugar levels.